nipunjyoti/MNIST_model/README.md

 # MNIST_model
-Only used numpy and pandas to build this model.
+Numpy and pandas are used to build the model.
-Used for handwritten digit recognition.
+Trained for handwritten digit recognition.